Dermaplane & Facials

 What happens during Dermaplaning?

 A thorough medical history is taken and skin assessment completed during the initial consultation to make sure the person is a suitable candidate for Dermaplaning.
 If suitable the skin is cleansed and prepared for the procedure.
-A single use, sterile custom Dermaplaning blade is used to gently remove the very outer layer of the skin, taking with it the vellus hair.
+A single use, sterile custom Dermaplaning blade is used to gently remove the very outer layer of dead skin, taking with it the vellus hair.
 While this may sound painful I can assure you it isn’t.
 On my blade I see what looks like dust!
 This is followed by a very gentle fruit enzyme peel to pick up any remaining skin cells which have been loosened but left behind.
-Moisture is then put back into the skin with a beautiful Serum and Post Procedure Balm both by Circadia, an exclusive American Salon only therapeutic Skin Care range.
+Moisture is then put back into the skin with a hydrating mask and application of a beautiful Serum and Post Procedure Balm both by Circadia, an exclusive American Salon only therapeutic Skin Care range.
 The procedure may leave the skin a little pink for a few hours similar to waxing.
 Make Up can be reapplied at the end of your appointment if desired.
 The first appointment takes approximately an hour and subsequent appointments 45 minutes.
 The new skin must be protected from the sun for the following 2 weeks by using a high SPF Sunscreen.

 Who can benefit from Dermaplaning?